-A single central record of safeguarding checks for all staff working within KAA, either on a paid or voluntary basis must be maintained.
+A single central record of safeguarding checks for all staff working within KAA, either on a paid or voluntary basis, must be maintained.
 This information is entered into the HR information system and reports on this information will be extracted as required.

-Please view the Safe Recruitment Policy of which is available on the academy website for further details regarding this, including procedures regarding visitors on site.
+Please view the Safer Recruitment Policy available on the academy website for further details regarding this, including procedures regarding visitors on site.

-8. ALLEGATIONS OF ABUSE MADE AGAINST STAFF
+9. ALLEGATIONS OF ABUSE MADE AGAINST STAFF